nkkollaw/reserved-subdomains/README.md

 Pull requests are welcome.

+It would  be nice to implement a validator in different languages (Node, Ruby?
+PHP is in /php)

 The following \*nix commands might be useful while editing the list:

     cat reserved-subdomains.yaml | sort # sort entries